ThinhNgVhust/My-AWS-developer-notes/２Fundermental/7-VPCs.md

     > Goes over private network
     > Takes at least a month to establish
 > Site to site VPN & DX cannot access VPC endpoints

+> VPC Flow Logs: Capture informatin about IP traffic going into your intefaces